As an Amazon Associate we earn from qualifying purchases.

 Breasts are defined as athletic breasts that are wider and more muscular, with less breast tissue.
 They are towards the smaller end of the breast size spectrum, usually having an A to C cup size.
 Since the boobs are wider than they are long, it might be a challenge to find a good-fitting bra.

-However, we are not saying you will not find any bra at all.
+However, I am not saying you will not find any bra at all.
 There are so many amazing lingerie brands with the most amazing quality bras that you are bound to find the perfect fit.
 You just need to try out a few bras or keep reading to find out the best bras for this shape.

 Cultural Perceptions of Athletic Breasts